chihacknight/chihacknight.org/_posts/blog/2016-07-15-recycling-reform-is-on-the-horizon-in-chicago.md

 categories:
   - blog
 title: "Help us pass Chicago’s new recycling ordinance!"
-description: "After the launch of My Building Doesn't Recycle, an improved recycling ordinance is up for debate in Chicago City Council on June 18th.
+description: "After the launch of My Building Doesn't Recycle, an improved recycling ordinance is up for debate in Chicago City Council on July 18th.
 Help get it passed by contacting your Alderman!"
 date: 2016-07-15
 image: /images/projects/my-building-doesnt-recycle.jpg
 author: Claire Micklin